energy-sustainability/energy-sustainability.github.io/_pages/MLP_ConvNets_lab_guided.md

 nn.add(Dense(10, activation='softmax'))
 ```

 This simple model can solve the MNIST classification problem with an accuracy over 98%.
 For a more complicated problem, try the CIFAR10 dataset (see the [dataset webpage](https://www.cs.toronto.edu/~kriz/cifar.html) to analyze the type of problem at hand.
+Download it from here: https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz
 ```python
 from keras.datasets import cifar10
 (x_train, y_train), (x_test, y_test) = cifar10.load_data()